pepopowitz/a-developer-experience-podcast/README.md

 ## How?

-- Initial discovery (September) - survey to interested guests about what they can tell me about their personal workflow & systems
+- [x] Initial discovery (September) - survey to interested guests about what they can tell me about their personal workflow & systems
-- Identify sequence of episodes based on survey results (October)
+- ~Identify sequence of episodes based on survey results (October)~
-- Record interviews (October - November)
+- Record interviews (November - December)
 - Edit episodes (December - March)
 - Release episodes (January - March)